 For your personal information, DreamHost includes domain privacy with each plan.
 No other host we’ve encountered provides this service for free, and the fact DreamHost does is huge.
 Basically, when you register a domain name, your personal information is tied to it.
 Domain privacy returns DreamHost’s information instead of your own should someone look it up in the WHOIS database.

 While costs are high, the extra security and privacy are well worth it.
 Combine that with an excellent website builder and speedy servers and DreamHost is a great choice.
-You can read our DreamHost review to learn more, or try it out yourself with a 30-day money back guarantee.
+You can read our DreamHost review to learn more, or try it out yourself with a Best Web Hosting for Small Business.

 - Remixer website builder